datreant/datreant/docs/install.rst

     pip install .

-This installs datreant in the system wide python directory; this may require administrative privileges.
+This installs ``datreant.core`` in the system wide python directory; this may require administrative privileges.
 If you have a virtualenv active, it will install the package within your virtualenv.
 See :ref:`Development_env` for more on setting up a proper development environment.

 It is also possible to use ``--user`` to install into your user's site-packages directory::

-    pip install --user -e .
+    pip install --user .